galaxyproject/admin-training/communications/pre-training-email.md

 - It is best if you have an SSH client pre-installed, but it is not strictly necessary.
 All VMs have a terminal available on port 8080.
 - Windows users can choose to install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or equivalent.
 For Linux & OSX: You should have an ssh client already installed.

-**Educational Requirements**
+**Additional Educational Requirements**

 By the time of the workshop, you should be familiar with the Unix command line.
 Everyone has a different background and if you haven't had to learn Unix shell basics before that's ok!
-We recommend that you go through the The Unix Shell lesson from The Carpentries.
+We recommend that you go through [this CLI Basics](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-basics/tutorial.html) and [Advanced CLI](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-advanced/tutorial.html) tutorials if you need a refresher.

 Additionally you need to be comfortable with a command-line text editor.
 If you have not had to use one before, then nano is recommended.
 If you have a preferred one (e.g. vim or emacs), you are welcome to use that.